matrus2/request-ntlm/README.md

 # Request-NTLM-promise

-Ntlm authentication wrapper for the Request promise module.
+Ntlm authentication _promise_ wrapper for the Request module.
 It authenticates each request via NTLM protocol.

+The core of this reposotory comes from [request-ntlm](https://github.com/colynb/request-ntlm) which was improved by [request-ntlm-continued](https://github.com/FrankyBoy/request-ntlm).
+Here you can find complete refactor of both with ability to use promises.

 ## Usage